morgosus/morgosus.github.io/_posts/programming/fitbit/2021-08-21-clockfaces-time-and-date.md

 ---

 The most essential part of a **clock** face is the time display.
 Fortunately for us, Fitbit has provided the Clock API.
-It's a nifty thing that allows you to run code every second / minute or hour.
+It's a nifty thing that allows you to run code every second/minute or hour.

 Before we forget, we need to add `<text id="someId">placeholder</text>` into the index.view file in /resources. for every item we get through `document.getElementById`.